Assorted colorful Turkish delight candies displayed in bowls and on a decorative mat, surrounded by dried botanical elements.

 “What is that delightful smell?” a guest asks.

-“I found this new place online that makes scented stuff—some of the scents are magical,” you say.
+“I found this place online that makes scented stuff,” you say.
+“Some of it’s honestly kind of magical.”

-Getting it right takes patience (and more than a little wasted material).
-After months of testing and feedback from long-suffering friends and family, I finally had melts and candles worth sharing.
-Not every nose agrees, but most of these blends passed the test.
+After months of testing (and yes, wasting material), plus feedback from long-suffering friends and family, I finally had melts and candles worth sharing.
+Not every nose agrees—but most of these blends passed the “walk into the room and smile” test.

-Thanks for your interest—and for reading our story.
-Check back each season for new arrivals.
-We generally release 10–15 scents every four months.
-Some carry over if they fit the next season or become patron favorites; others return annually; a few retire.
-When a season ends, outgoing scents move to Special Deals for closeout pricing to make room for what’s next.
+We typically release 8—12 scents every six months.
+Some carry over, some return each year, and some retire.
+When a season ends, outgoing scents move to Special Deals to make room for what’s next.